bazelbuild/proposals/designs/2022-03-06-representation-of-repeatable-starlark-flags.md

 ## Alternatives considered

-Instead of a `String` parameter `flag_style`, the new parameter of `config.string_list` could be a `boolean` named `repeated` or `allow_multiple` that enables the new flag behavior.
-However, this would make it less clear that the individual flag values are not split on commas.
+Instead of a `boolean` parameter `repeated`, the new parameter of `config.string_list` could be a `String` argument that allows to specify the name of a "flag passing style".
+This would allow for the introduction of flag styles other than comma-separated and repeated and potentially be more self-documenting, but also complicates the API without a clear current need.

 # Backward-compatibility